 It is crucial to ensure that your business has the right to use the name you’ve chosen for it.
-If you like, SunDoc can run your name search for you.
+If you like, SunDoc can run your name search or reserve your LLC name for you.
 Your preferred name needs to be available in the State of Texas.

 2. Understand the LLC Organizer Requirement.

 An organizer is the person or company that drafts your LLC.
 By preparing on-line with us, SunDoc Filings will be your organizer.
 If you choose to prepare and upload your filing with SunDoc, you can name your own organizer.

 All LLCs need to have either a person or firm as a Registered Agent.
 You’ll need a Registered Agent for your Articles of Organization (see step #6).
 To understand further why your company must have a Registered Agent and to learn more about this position, see our Registered Agent Service article.